20mattk/Popularize/README.md

 # Popularize
-Attempting to predict the popularity of a song given its track characteristics.
+Attempting to predict the popularity of a song given its track characteristics.\
+Data sourced from Spotify.